Dog

 Brachyuria

-Brachyury, also known as stump tail, is a genetic peculiarity that occurs in some dog breeds.
-This shortening or lack of development of the tail can occur both naturally and through selective breeding.
-Below we will look at the biological background, the affected dog breeds, genetic inheritance and diagnostics.
+Brachyury, also known as a bobtail, is a genetic trait found in some dog breeds.
+This shortening or lack of tail development can occur naturally or through selective breeding.
+Below, we examine the biological background, the affected dog breeds, the genetic inheritance, and the diagnostic process.

 Brachyuria Read More »